keep-network/website/src/pages/info.md

 path: /info
 hero:
   title: Info
-  body: Keep is the privacy-focused infrastructure behind tBTCv2, the only truly
+  body: The Keep team builds tBTC and contributes to Threshold, the network merger
-    decentralized solution for Bitcoin on Ethereum.
+    between Keep and NuCypher.
   image: /images/features/lock.png
 feature:
   title: The Keep and NuCypher networks merged to form the Threshold network.